The Axiom of Consent: Authorization, Friction, and Multi-Agent Coordination: The Kernel Triple Formalism

 \begin{definition}[Atomic Agent] Given scale $S$, the \textbf{atomic agent} $\text{Atom}_S$ is the minimal unit of analysis---the entity treated as indivisible for purposes of description at that scale.
 Atomicity is not ontological fundamentality but resolution-relative non-decomposition. \end{definition}

 This scale-relativity principle distinguishes the formalism from domain-specific applications.
 We are not claiming that ``everything is selection'' as metaphysics, but that many domains \textit{admit} a selection-transmission description once one chooses appropriate scale-relative parameters.
+Recent work on evolutionary stability \citep{porter2026evolutionary} provides formal conditions under which such consent-holding configurations resist invasion by alternative arrangements, connecting the kernel triple's dynamical predictions to the classical stability theory of evolutionary game theory.